WhatsApp Expert

 I experienced a lot of ups and downs when I was going through the treatment.
 I had a four-year-old dog that also had cancer while I was under treatment.
 Initially, it was like having a best friend who was there to go through this journey with you, but he died soon after.

-These experiences, coupled with treatment, was a rollercoaster ride for me, and I had to make sure I focused on one day at a time to get myself through the process.
-A few things I learned to practice was not stress about the little things in life.
+These experiences, coupled with treatment, were a rollercoaster ride for me, and I had to make sure I focused on one day at a time to get myself through the process.
+A few things I learned to practice was not to stress about the little things in life.
 Instead of wondering why I got the disease when I took good care of myself, I started to understand that life happens sometimes, and I had to accept it.

 The events in life happen for us and not to us.
-This mindset helped me understand the bigger things in life instead of spiralling into a depressive cycle.
+This mindset helped me understand the bigger things in life instead of spiraling into a depressive cycle.
 Another thing that kept me grounded was my faith.
 I prayed every day to manifest what I wanted to be after the treatment, and it gave me a purpose.

 My message to people going through this journey

 It is very easy for people to get caught up in everything going on in their lives.
 It is essential to focus on the thing in front of you and take one step at a time.
-We will obviously worry about what is next and how we will manage the situation, but make sure there are people around who will go through it with you.
+We will worry about what is next and how we will manage the situation, but make sure there are people around who will go through it with you.
 Having a support system and putting your head in the right place will take you a long way.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance